No. 10 Creighton beats Pirates 89-75, 'Nova showdown is next

 Creighton had lost the last two meetings with Seton Hall at CenturyLink Center, and the Bluejays also lost to the Pirates in the Big East Tournament quarterfinals last March.

-The Pirates lost for the first time in five games against Top 25 opponents.
+The Pirates lost for the first time in five games against Top 25 opponents and for the first time in five games this season when they trailed at halftime.

-Creighton led 50-37 at halftime, but Seton Hall closed within four after opening the second half on a 10-1 run.
-Just when Creighton looked ready to pull away again, Rodriguez hit a 3-pointer and bulled his way to the hoop for another basket to pull the Pirates to 59-54.
+''You can't turn the ball over 18 times in this league and expect to win,'' Pirates coach Kevin Willard said. ''We only had one turnover the first 8 minutes of the second half and cut it to five, and then we had a couple more turnovers that gave them easy baskets.
+We gave them a lot of momentum.''

-The Bluejays pushed the lead back to double digits when Thomas converted Patton's long pass into a fast-break layup, rousing the sellout crowd of 18,084 that included Nebraska Gov. Pete Ricketts and forcing Seton Hall coach Kevin Willard to call time out.
+Watson went to the basket for a reverse layup to end a field goal drought that lasted nearly 4 minutes at the start of the second half and stopped Seton Hall's 10-1 spurt that wiped out most of the Pirates' 13-point halftime deficit.
+Watson had at least 10 assists for the sixth time this season.

 BIG PICTURE

 Seton Hall: The Pirates couldn't keep up once Creighton's transition game got going, and they gave up a season high for points.
-Angel Delgado got off to a slow start and picked up his third foul early in the second half but was able to post his seventh straight double-double with 10 points and 10 rebounds.
+Delgado got off to a slow start and picked up his third foul early in the second half but was able to post his seventh straight double-double with 10 points and 10 rebounds.

 Creighton: The Bluejays didn't have to knock off any rust in their first game in eight days.
 They scored on nine straight possessions and shot 56.7 percent during a 50-point first half, and they had an answer every time the Pirates started to threaten in the second.